How to Choose a Hyperelastic Material Model for your FEA

-It is possible that models with multiple parameters are fitted with just one experiment, as discussed earlier.
+As previously discussed, it is possible that models with multiple parameters can be fitted with just one experiment.
 In such a case, depending on the material parameters obtained, the model can be always or conditionally stable or unstable (for other loading conditions).

 The Mooney-Rivlin material model (with a polynomial of order one) demonstrates an instability when subjected to biaxial loads.
 The strain level at which an instability occurs depends on the ratio of C01/C10.
 If the ratio C01/C10 is decreased, the biaxial strain corresponding to instability increases.
-For example, for C01 = 1/8 and C10 = 1/24 and application of equi-biaxial loading, an instability sets around an extension of 1.6.
-As shown in the Fig 05., upon application of equi-biaxial load, the body moves from state A to B. Now, at state B, as the horizontal force is increased with constant vertical force, the body reaches a state C. This is an unphysical response where the displacement decreases as force increases.
+For example, for C01 = 1/8 and C10 = 1/24 and application of equibiaxial loading, an instability set at an extension of about 1.6.
+As shown in Fig. 05, upon application of equibiaxial load, the body moves from state A to B. Now, at state B, as the horizontal force is increased with constant vertical force, the body reaches state C. This is an unphysical response where the displacement decreases as force increases.

-In contrast, the stability of the Ogden model depends on the chosen parameters.
-Neo-Hookean model is always stable.
+In contrast, the stability of the Ogden model depends on the chosen parameters, whereas the Neo-Hookean model is always stable.